Contents of this Post

 - What Went On Back Then?
 WAS Jesus Violent?
 (12 items)

 - So for today – It Was, and It Wasn’t

 - But he sure was expressing outrage at the misuse of religion by the money-changers, in the service of greed,

-I am assuming that the reports are accurate.
-I would like to point out a few things – to help us avoid the idea that Jesus here promoted the kinds of violence we tend to indulge in.
+To discuss “was Jesus violent” at this event I am assuming that the reports are fairly accurate.
+Let me point out a few things – to help us avoid the idea that Jesus here promoted the kinds of violence we tend to indulge in.